oVirt/cockpit-ovirt/README.md

 Welcome to the oVirt plugin for [Cockpit Project](https://cockpit-project.org/) source repository.

-This repository is hosted on [gerrit.ovirt.org:cockpit-ovirt](https://gerrit.ovirt.org/#/admin/projects/cockpit-ovirt) and a **backup** of it is hosted on [GitHub:cockpit-ovirt](https://github.com/oVirt/cockpit-ovirt)

 ## About Cockpit
 [Cockpit](http://cockpit-project.org/) is easy-to-use sysadmin tool with web-based UI.